 The only time the U.S. suffered hyperinflation was during the Civil War when the Confederate government printed money to pay for the war.
 If hyperinflation were to reoccur in the U.S., the Consumer Price Index would measure it.
 The current inflation rate shows that the U.S. is nowhere near hyperinflation (it isn't even in the double digits).
 In fact, inflation may be too low, as mild inflation can be good for economic growth.

 The Federal Reserve prevents hyperinflation in America with monetary policy.
 The Fed's primary job is to control inflation while avoiding recession.
 It does this by tightening or relaxing the money supply, which is the amount of money allowed into the market.
 Tightening the money supply reduces the risk of inflation while loosening it increases the risk of inflation.

-Most of the funds the Fed pumped into the banking system sits in bank reserves.
-It has not gone into circulation, and therefore cannot cause hyperinflation.
+Most of the funds the Federal Reserve has injected into the banking system in the years since the Great Recession sits in bank reserves.
+It has not gone into circulation.
 If the banks start to lend too much, the Fed can quickly raise its reserve requirement and lower the money supply.